Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Experiments

-Each base model has three rows in Table \ref{tab:comparison}, which are experimental results of centralized and federated settings, federated settings with differential privacy, and the proposed federated graph contrastive learning.
-In this part, we examine the first two rows of the experimental results.
+Each base model is represented by three rows in Table \ref{tab:comparison}, which give the experimental results in centralized and federated settings, in federated settings with DP, and in the proposed FGCL settings.
+Here, we first examine the first two rows in this section.

-First, let us compare the experimental results between the centralized and federated settings.
-We notice that the centralized setting outperforms the federated setting on all the datasets with any base models.
-Such a phenomenon is verified by many research works \cite{fedml, fedgraphnn, dp-privrec}.
-The reason is that the federated learning protocol distributes the training data to different devices and updates the global model based on the gradients or parameters passed from the local devices, which makes the model more difficult to find the global optimal.
+First, we notice that the centralized setting outperforms the federated setting on all datasets for any base model.
+This phenomenon has been verified in many research works \cite{fedml, fedgraphnn, dp-privrec}.
+The reason is that the federated learning protocol distributes the training data to different devices and updates the global model based on the gradients or parameters passed back from the local devices, which makes the model training more biased.

-Then, noises generated from a Laplacian distribution are introduced to achieve DP on graph edges.
+Next, we consider the results of introducing noise generated from a Laplacian distribution to achieve DP on the graph edges.
+Specifically, we applied privacy budgets of $\{0.1, 1, 10, 100\}$ to generate noise via the DP mechanism.
 The corresponding results are shown in the second row.
-In most cases, the ROC-AUC scores of the federated setting with DP privacy preservation are lower than the pure federated setting.
-It is reasonable that the introduced noises protect privacy, but they undermine the semantics in the graph, resulting in performance decreases.
-Moreover, different privacy budgets are tried in the experiments.
-Theoretically, more privacy budgets mean more minor noises, indicating that the federated setting with more privacy budget should perform better than the federated setting with less privacy budget.
-However, the experimental results do not strictly follow such a pattern.
-That is because the noises are randomly generated.
-This pattern should not be revealed until sufficient rounds of experiments finish.
+In most cases, the ROC-AUC scores in a federated setting with DP privacy preservation are lower than those in the pure federated setting.
+It is reasonable that the introduced noise protects privacy, but it simultaneously undermines the semantics in the graph, resulting in a performance decrease.
+Moreover, different privacy budgets are tested in these experiments.
+Theoretically, a greater privacy budget means more minor noise, indicating that a federated setting with a greater privacy budget should perform better than a federated setting with a lesser privacy budget.
+However, the experimental results do not strictly follow this pattern.
+This is because the noise is randomly generated.
+Consequently, this pattern is not expected to manifest until sufficient rounds of experiments are completed.

-In summary, federated graph learning addresses some limitations in centralized training protocol, but it scarifies the performance of the model.
-Moreover, introducing privacy-preserving mechanism into federated learning, such as differential privacy, further decreases the performance.
-Hence, it is critical for the research community to explore solutions to alleviate such perforamnce dropping.
+In summary, FL addresses some of the limitations of centralized training protocols, but it sacrifices performance.
+Moreover, introducing privacy-preserving mechanisms such as DP into FL further decreases performance.
+Hence, it is critical for the research community to explore solutions to alleviate this performance drop.

-\subsubsection{Can graph contrastive learning help to alleviate the performance dropping caused by graph structure differential privacy?}
+\subsubsection{Can GCL help alleviate the performance sacrifice caused by graph-structural DP?}